AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/push-debug-view.md

 ##### Custom Data

-The "Custom Data" pane allows you to add custom data to the push notification.
+The `Custom Data` pane allows you to add custom data to the push notification.
 Each key/value pair is sent as metadata along with the message and can be used by developers to create powerful experiences and add additional tracking.

 ![Custom Pane](./assets/push-debug-view/custom-pane.png)

 #### Test Results

-Once you have sent a message, the "Test Results" section will receive data from the push services for the message.
+Once you have sent a message, the `Test Results` section receives data from the push services for the message.
 Here you can see if the message made it out to the Google/iOS messaging services:

 ![Test Results](./assets/push-debug-view/test-results.png)

-If any issues occured, they will be displayed here:
+If any issues occurred, they are displayed here:

 ![Test Results Error](./assets/push-debug-view/test-error.png)

 #### Advanced

-##### View Message Payload
+##### View message payload

-Next to the "Send Test Push Notification" button is a set of elipsis with a popup menu.
+Next to the `Send Test Push Notification` button is a set of ellipsis with a popup menu.
 From here, you are able to view the message payload.
 This lets you see the exact message that will be send to the remote messaging service.
 You can review this payload or even copy and paste it into a desktop push testing tool.

 ![Custom Pane](./assets/push-debug-view/message-payload.png)